MeowTonynoh/MeowClientFucker/README.md

 This tool reads process memory and DNS cache — behavior that antivirus software may flag as suspicious.

 - **VirusTotal and other antiviruses may report false positives**
-- The tool is completely safe — source code is publicly available for verification
 - Some antiviruses may block external file downloads: temporarily disable Real-Time Protection if needed

 ---